 Water affecting activities need to be managed carefully, and may require a permit.
 You need to apply for your permit at least two months before you intend to undertake the activity.

-To find the permit and application form you need, go to the Natural Resources SA region you're interested in.
+To find the permit and application form you need for items 1 to 4 listed above, go to the landscape management region you're interested in.
+For items 5 and 6 please visit the statewide forms page.